 Field Service (Clinical Practice)

 Saint Anselm College's Teacher Education Programs require Elementary Education majors to complete 5 semesters of clinical experiences.
-The Coordinator of Clinical Placement works with the contact person at the partnership school to match the student with a cooperating teacher who is a model of professional practices, willing to serve as a mentor, and who holds an experienced educator credential in the content area that matches the endorsement for which the student is preparing.
+The Coordinator of Clinical Placement works with the contact person at the partnership school to match the student with a cooperating teacher who is a model of professional practices, demonstrates a positive impact on student learning, is willing to serve as a mentor, and who holds an experienced educator credential in the content area that matches the endorsement for which the student is preparing.
 It is highly recommended that a variety of sites are used: parochial, urban, and suburban.

 ED 130 Principles of Teaching and Learning